DianaKPalafox/DianaKPalafox/README.md

 - 🔭 I’m currently working on my python game.
 - 🌱 I’m currently learning pygames.
 - 👯 I’m looking to collaborate on open source.
-- 🤔 I’m looking for help with AI.
 - 💬 Ask me about anything.
 - 😄 Pronouns: (She/Her)
 - ⚡ Fun fact: I have alot of cats..